Lux1dus/lux1dus.github.io/_posts/2025-07-29-DUCTF2025-philtered.md

 #### *assign_props()*
 This one is dangerous.

 It takes values from $_GET and blindly assigns them to the *internal $config object*.
-This is **the core of the mass assignment issue**—it allows an attacker to override sensitive internal configuration like:
+This is **the core of the mass assignment issue**.
+It allows an attacker to override sensitive internal configuration like:
 - data_folder
 - path
 And there's zero filtering or validation on these values.